 NetSuite is a versatile tool and is used differently in every business.
 It is best optimized by an experienced NetSuite consultant who can train your team to use the software they need on a daily basis.
 We offer NetSuite integration, plus accounting.
 This approach makes the most of the software’s abilities.

 NetSuite integrates with a wide variety of apps.
-Popular integrations include Salesforce, HubSpot, Magento, Shopify, Expensify, Stripe, WordPress, ADP, Concur, and EDI.
+Popular integrations include Salesforce, HubSpot, Magento, Shopify, Expensify, Stripe, WordPress, ADP, Concur, Microsoft Power BI and EDI.
 You can use software like Celigo to automatically reconcile data in NetSuite and manage integrations with a huge variety of apps.

 NetSuite has no hardware, no hidden licensing fees, no complex setups, and no maintenance fees.
 Their payment terms are flexible, making it accessible to SMBs who want to make monthly payments, or you can opt for yearly payments.